 The joys of being press is that I got put up at the fanciest places in the city.
 But that doesn’t mean I didn’t also check out the hostels.
 Below are the places I checked out as well as the fancy-ass spots I stayed.

-- The Backpack: When I met Tiffany in Cape Town, she was staying at the Backpack.
-It had a nice vibe and was close to most of the food spots without being in a noisy spot.
+- The Backpack: This is one of the classic Cape Town backpackers spots.
+It has a nice vibe and was close to most of the food spots without being in a noisy spot.
 It’s cool, and a good place to meet others.
 A dorm bed here is about $22 while private rooms go for between $50-80.

 - A Sunflower Spot: This is down closer to the water, if that’s the location you’re going for.
 A lot of the backpacker tour groups stay here, and for good reason.
 There’s a pool, nice bar, and a quiet garden.
 You’ll pay about $15 for a dorm bed, and $40-50 for a private room.